hadley/l1tf/README.md

 # l1tf: A C solver for l1 trend filtering

-This is an R package wrapper around the l1tf implementation by Kwangmoo Koh, Seung-Jean Kim and Stephen Boyd.
+This is an R package wrapper around the [l1tf algorithm](https://web.stanford.edu/~boyd/l1_tf/) by Kwangmoo Koh, Seung-Jean Kim and Stephen Boyd.

 ## Installation